Niteshmeena9672/Drum-game/README.md

 - To use the drum website, follow these steps:

 - Open the website in a web browser.
+[Drum Game](https://niteshmeena9672.github.io/Drum-game/)

 - Click on the drum buttons with your mouse to play the corresponding drum sounds.